legendsayantan/MsRewards/README.md

 - It has isolated multi-account support so you are undetectable when using multiple accounts on one browser, and switching account is just two clicks away.

-- Can complete all your searches when the app is in background, with the 15-minute cooldown support.
-(Turbo Search)
+- **Turbo Search** : This mode completes your searches multiple accounts at a time, even when you are not using the app.
+Also supports 15-minute search cooldowns.

 - Only 3 megabytes in installation size , a lot more storage efficient than Edge.
 If you ever uninstall the app, you may keep the accounts for when you reinstall.